Todd Downing: St. Louis Rams

 In 2006, Downing was hired by the St. Louis Rams to be a defensive assistant and special teams assistant coach.
-He would keep this job for two seasons before becoming the Rams' defensive quality control coach.
+He would keep this job for two seasons before becoming the defensive quality control coach.

 Detroit Lions

 In 2009, Downing was hired by the Detroit Lions with Scott Linehan as an offensive quality control coach.
-Downing was the assistant quarterback coach in 2010 and was promoted to the quarterbacks coach role in 2011.
+Downing was the assistant quarterbacks coach in 2010 and was promoted to quarterbacks coach the following year.
 While he was coaching quarterbacks in Detroit, Matthew Stafford averaged 4,885 yards, 30 touchdowns, and 17 interceptions from 2011 to 2013.

 Buffalo Bills

 On January 24, 2014, Downing was hired by the Buffalo Bills as their quarterbacks coach.

 Oakland Raiders

-In 2015, Downing was hired by the Oakland Raiders as their quarterbacks coach under head coach Jack Del Rio.
+In 2015, Downing was hired by the Oakland Raiders to be their quarterbacks coach under head coach Jack Del Rio.
 Downing is credited for helping Derek Carr become the first Raiders quarterback to be selected to a Pro Bowl since 2002.
 On January 20, 2016, Downing was named by Pro Football Focus as Quarterbacks Coach of the Year.

 In 2017, Downing was promoted to offensive coordinator after the Raiders decided not to renew Bill Musgrave's contract.
 When Downing coached Carr from 2015 to 2016, he threw for 7,924 yards, 60 touchdowns, and 19 interceptions with two Pro Bowl appearances.

 Downing was fired on January 1, 2018, along with head coach Jack Del Rio and the rest of Del Rio's staff after dropping from 12–4 to 6–10 due to a major regression of the offense.
 The Raiders finished the season 23rd in scoring.